 The focus on fair reward aligns with the United Nations’ Sustainable Development Goals, specifically SDG8 – decent work and economic growth, which calls for “equal pay for work of equal value”, SDG10 – reduced inequality, which calls for “equal opportunity and reduced inequalities of outcome”, and SDG17 – partnerships for the goals, which calls for enhanced cooperation between stakeholders to help meet the goals.
 It also aligns with the Core Humanitarian Standard on Quality and Accountability, in particularly Standard 8 – “staff are supported to do their job effectively, and are treated fairly and equitably” and Standard 3 – “humanitarian response strengthens local capacities and avoids negative effects”.

 These Principles and Standards of INGO Fair Reward are designed in order to help organisations develop a shared understanding of what fair reward means for the sector.
 This document outlines a series of standards as minimum requirements which are underpinned by 5 core principles.
 The standards and principles have been collaboratively developed by a working group of 25 INGOs.
 It is intended that agreeing to these principles and standards demonstrates an organisational commitment to fair reward.
 They are aspirational in nature and do not reflect the assessment of whether existing reward structures are fair.
-Organisations that agree to commit to the principles and standards will include a public commitment on their website and will participate in an annual peer evaluation process.

 Throughout the document we define reward as the total reward package an employee receives, including base pay, allowances and benefits, as well as access to non-financial rewards such as career development and leadership opportunities.
 We recognise the core goal of reward is to attract, retain and motivate the right talent at the right point in time, and to do so in ways that enable the organisation to achieve its core aims in a financially sustainable way.